-- Overweight or obesity.
+- Obesity or being overweight.
 Your doctor can help you calculate your body mass index (BMI).
-You should balance the amount of calories you take in and put out.
+You should balance the numbrer of calories you consume and burn.

-- Inactivity.
-According to the American Heart Association, adults should get at least 150 minutes of moderate exercise each week.
+- Lack of exercise.
+Adults should get at least 150 minutes of moderate exercise each week.
 This includes fast walking, bicycling, or swimming.
 Increase this number if you need to lose weight.
 Children and teens should get at least 60 minutes of exercise every day.

 - Smoking and alcohol.
 These unhealthy habits affect your oxygen level.
 They can damage your blood vessels and tighten your airways.
 Women should have no more than one drink per day.
 Men should have no more than two drinks per day.
 Talk to your doctor if you need help quitting alcohol or smoking.